ppy/osu-wiki/wiki/Tournaments/Zotcade/2019/en.md

 2. Score V2 will be used as the win condition.
 3. Warmups will not be allowed.
 4. Low roll bans first; high roll picks first.
-5. Leaving tournament premises (Moss Cove AB) outside of assigned break times will result in a forfeiture of the tournament.
+5. The loser of each map will pick the next one.
-6. No-shows will be automatically considered forfeitures.
+6. Leaving tournament premises (Moss Cove AB) outside of assigned break times will result in a forfeiture of the tournament.
-7. Tournament participants must notify staff before leaving tournament premises.
+7. No-shows will be automatically considered forfeitures.
-8. Other rules are explained in the format infographic or at the event.
-You can also ask osu!
-UCI officers if you need clarification.
+8. Tournament participants must notify staff before leaving tournament premises.

 ### Disconnection